Xilinx/xup_vitis_network_example/README.md

 ~~~

 * Basic_kernels: this folder contains the code for the basic application (*mm2s* and *s2mm*)
-* Benchmark_kernel: this folder contains the benchmark application
+* Benchmark_kernel: this folder contains the benchmark application, which includes the collector, traffic generator and switch kernels
 * config_files: this folder contains the different configuration files for the different examples and flavors
 * Ethernet: this folder contains the logic to generate the *cmac* kernel for the different Alveo cards and interfaces
 * img: this folder contains images